SebastianUA/terraform/heroku/examples/heroku_collaborator/README.md

-# Work with AWS HEROKU_COLLABORATOR via terraform
+# Work with HEROKU_COLLABORATOR via terraform

 A terraform module for making HEROKU_COLLABORATOR.